A Type-IN is a “Jam Session for manual typewriters and the people who love them.”

 Read on for some background on the subject of Type=INs….

-As far as the Philadelphia version of a Type-IN, you can count on:
+As far as the Philadelphia version of a Type-IN, past events have featured:

 • lots of manual typewriters clicking and clacking.